mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 (Between East 67<sup>th</sup> and East 68<sup>th</sup> Streets) New York, NY 10065

-For more information about making a directed donation and to make an appointment, your friends and family should call our Blood Donor Room at 212-639-7643.
+For more information about making a directed donation and to make an appointment, your friends and family should call our Blood Donor Room at (212) 639-7643.

 If your friend or family member has a blood type that isn't compatible with yours, then their blood will be released for use with other patients at MSKCC.

 Directed donations will be held for you for 30 days.
 After that, the blood will be released for use with other patients at MSKCC.

-#### Making Sure Blood Is Safe
+#### Making sure blood is safe
 After it is donated, all blood is tested for:

 * Syphilis